 The US government and the European Commission seem determined to build investor-state provisions into the TTIP.
-The US trade representative listed "procedures for resolving disputes between US investors and the EU and its Member States" as one of its key objectives when briefing Congress.
-The leaked EU negotiation mandate contains details of a "state-of-the-art investor-to-state dispute settlement mechanism" and far-reaching investor rights (see table 1).

-Similar provisions are also included in the EU-Canada trade agreement CETA, seen as a blueprint for the TTIP.
-Despite official denials, the investor rights in CETA will put policies at risk and are likely to create a chilling effect on new rules to protect the environment and society (see table 1).
+The US trade representative listed "procedures for resolving disputes between US investors and the EU and its Member States" as one of its key objectives when briefing Congress.27 The leaked EU negotiation mandate contains details of a "state-of-the-art investor-to-state dispute settlement mechanism" and far-reaching investor rights (see table 1).28 seen as a blueprint for the TTIP.
+Despite official denials29, the investor rights in CETA will put policies at risk and are likely to create a chilling effect on new rules to protect the environment and society (see table 1).
 If ratified, it will be the first EU-wide agreement to grant foreign investors such far-reaching rights in international law.
 Even if cancelled by either party, these will remain in force for 20 years.
-No wonder, mining specialists are celebrating CETA as a "landmark" agreement, which could have "major implications for miners".
+No wonder, mining specialists are celebrating CETA as a "landmark" agreement, which could have "major implications for miners".30